-belong to the generalized invariant ensemble of Definition \ref{def:rectinvariant}, where $\D$ has diagonal entries sampled i.i.d.\ from the limit singular value distribution of Gaussian white noise with the same dimension ratio $\gamma=\lim_{m,n \to \infty} m/n$, and where the matrices $(\bH,\bK)$ defining $(\bO,\bQ)$ are deterministic Hadamard or discrete Fourier transforms.
-Then Theorem \ref{thm:rectinvariant} implies that AMP algorithms of the form (\ref{eq:AMPrect}) applied to $\W$ admit the same state evolution as when applied to a sensing matrix having i.i.d.\ Gaussian entries.
-Assuming further that the initialization $\u_1$ and side information vectors $\bm{\varepsilon}$ and $\x$ are each comprised of i.i.d.\ entries, a reduction similar to that of Remark \ref{remark:syminvariant} shows that these AMP iterates are equal in law to those of AMP applied with the simpler sensing matrix
+where $\D \in \R^{m \times n}$ is diagonal with its diagonal entries sampled i.i.d.\ from a Marcenko-Pastur law; $\bH,\bK \in \R^{n \times n}$ are orthogonal matrices representing deterministic Hadamard or discrete Fourier transforms; and $\bPi_U,\bPi_E,\bPi_V,\bPi_F$ are independent random signed permutations.
+We verify in Proposition \ref{prop:rectinvariant}(b1) that this class of matrices satisfies Definition \ref{def:rectinvariant}.
+If the signal vector $\x$, residual error $\bm{\varepsilon}$, and initialization $\x_1$ are each comprised of i.i.d.\ entries, then the random permutations in $\bPi_U,\bPi_V$ may be further absorbed into $\x_1,\x,\bm{\varepsilon}$.
+Thus the AMP iterates are equal in law to those of AMP applied with a simpler sensing matrix

-where $\bXi_E,\bXi_F$ are diagonal matrices of i.i.d.\ $\{+1,-1\}$ signs, $\widetilde{\bK}^\top \in \R^{m \times n}$ is a random subsampling of $m$ rows of $\bK^\top$, and $\widetilde{\D} \in \R^{m \times m}$ is a diagonal matrix whose diagonal entries are given by those of $\D$ also multiplied by i.i.d.\ $\{+1,-1\}$ signs.
+where $\bXi_U,\bXi_V$ are diagonal matrices of i.i.d.\ $\{+1,-1\}$ signs, $\widetilde{\bK}^\top \in \R^{m \times n}$ is a random subsampling of $m$ rows of $\bK^\top$, and $\widetilde{\D} \in \R^{m \times m}$ is a diagonal matrix whose diagonal entries are given by those of $\D$ also multiplied by i.i.d.\ $\{+1,-1\}$ signs.

-This universality extends beyond the white noise setting, to sensing matrices (\ref{eq:CSmatrix}) where the diagonal entries of $\D$ are sampled from an arbitrary compactly supported singular value distribution.
+Theorem \ref{thm:rectinvariant} implies that AMP applied to the above matrix $\W$ admits the same state evolution as when applied to an i.i.d.\ Gaussian sensing matrix $\G$.
+This universality extends beyond the Gaussian setting, to sensing matrices (\ref{eq:CSmatrix}) where the diagonal entries of $\D$ are sampled from an arbitrary compactly supported singular value distribution.
 Theorem \ref{thm:rectinvariant} then shows that the state evolution characterizations for the more general AMP algorithms of \cite{fan2022approximate}---derived originally for bi-orthogonally invariant ensembles---are valid in such settings.
 For this compressed sensing application, we note that the resulting AMP algorithms are similar to the convolutional AMP algorithms developed and studied recently in \cite{takeuchi2020convolutional,takeuchi2021bayes}. \end{example}